ang-zeyu/infisearch/docs/src/tradeoffs.md

 ## Possible Tradeoffs

 The possible tradeoffs you can make are marked with ✔️.
 Those that are likely impossible are marked ❌, or in other words, you likely need a search server / SaaS for these options.
 Some options that are possible but are relatively undesirable (for which better equivalent options exist) are marked 😩.
+The default tradeoff is marked ⭐.

 Latency is labelled in terms of `RTT` (round trip time), the maximum of which is `3`.
 Also note that the labelled `RTT` times are **maximums**. (e.g. if files are served from cache instead)